swimlane/systemjs-route-bundler/README.md

 ![example](https://raw.githubusercontent.com/swimlane-contrib/systemjs-route-bundler/master/assets/tree.png)

-We can see that the Modal component is used by Login and Profile but not by Admin.
-We can also see that Select is used by all the modules.
-The most optimal way to download this module graph would be to only download Modal when Login or Profile is requested.
+We can see that the `Modal` component is used by `Login` and `Profile` but not by `Admin`.
+We can also see that `Select` is used by all the modules.
+The most optimal way to download this module graph would be to only download `Modal` when `Login` or `Profile` is requested.
 But you don't want to include it in the main download nor do you want to include it twice in each module.
 Our bundler identifies the overlap and creates a new module that is shared between those.
 So the above example results in something like:

 ![result](https://raw.githubusercontent.com/swimlane-contrib/systemjs-route-bundler/master/assets/result.png)